2022 Los Angeles Dodgers season: Minor League awards and honors

-Major League Baseball Draft
+Major League Baseball draft

 The 2022 Draft was held July 17–19, 2022.
 The Dodgers had their first pick dropped from the first round to the second as a result of being in the highest tier of competitive balance tax during the 2021 season.
 They also lost their normal second round pick and their fifth round pick as a result of signing free agent Freddie Freeman but gained a fifth round pick for losing Corey Seager to free agency.
+The top pick in this draft was catcher Dalton Rushing from the University of Louisville, who is one of two players from this draft class to play in the majors as of 2025.